 Truck Mounted Animal Hoist

 You’ve pulled it off.
 After months of running scenarios through your head and dreaming while awake and fast asleep, you have at last filled your big game tag.
 The critter is on the ground, or maybe on your tailgate, and you begin searching for a suitable tree limb or leaning tree trunk from which to hang your gimble.
-With billions of trees to choose from, you would think this undertaking should take but a few short seconds.
-But nay, the right tree is harder to find than a flea at a gnat convention.
-Worse yet, ever filled an antelope tag?
+With billions of trees to choose from, you would think this should be a simple task.
+But, the right tree is harder to find than a flea at a Frontline convention.
+Ever filled an antelope tag?
 How many handy tree limbs were in the immediate vicinity?

 Hunters can alleviate this problem with a bit of time and not too many greenbacks.

 My friend Trace Schreiner built a portable and easily store-able hoist, which slides into the hitch on the rear of his truck.
 Check out the basic necessities below and look over the photos in the slide show.
 The description below merely details what my friend Trace did to build his hoist.
 Use your own plan and imagination.
 This is not meant to be an instructional guide, but merely a way to inform you of what Trace built to make his hunting trips a bit easier.

 The older you get, the more importance is given to “ease of operation”.

 Two inch and 2.5 inch square tube steel.
 The 2″ slides inside the 2.5″ inch.
 The bottom large horizontal tube (2.5″) is 24 inches long and the smaller inner (2″) tube protrudes 8″, and slides into the tow hitch of the pickup.